Confluence Fountain – Yale Divinity School

 The final result is a 15x15x4-foot fountain, composed of three massive granite monoliths, each carved from locally sourced New Hampshire granite to meet the Living Building Challenge’s strict regional sourcing requirements.
 Water flows gently from each block toward a central point of convergence—symbolizing spiritual gathering, ecological responsibility, and collective purpose.

-The surfaces are honed and sandblasted, balancing crisp geometry with tactile honesty—allowing the natural voice of the stone to remain present.
+The surfaces range from polished to thermaled, balancing crisp geometry with tactile honesty—allowing the natural voice of the stone to remain present.

 Functionally, the fountain ties directly into the site’s reclaimed water system, using fully treated greywater in a closed-loop, zero-waste design.
 Ackerman worked closely with mechanical and landscape teams to ensure a seamless and sustainable integration.